HelpGiveThanks/Drafts/Website/BugGenie&Vanilla-Redesign.md

 <li<?php if ($selected_tab == 'wiki'): ?> class="selected"<?php endif; ?>>
 ```

-to this stop the highlighting of the Wiki button if user is on Overview page
+to this to prevent highlighting of the Wiki button if user is on Overview page
 ```
 <?php // changed first line of code adding in the url if question to keep the Overview wiki page from higlighting the wiki button in the header menu. ?>
 <li<?php if (($_SERVER["REQUEST_URI"] != '/YOURBugGenieFolder/thebuggenie/wiki/Overview') && ($selected_tab == 'wiki')): ?> class="selected"<?php endif; ?>>